The Symptoms of MS

 • weakness

 For more information on symptom management and handling the challenges of MS, please visit mymsaa.org/symptoms.
-MSAA offers several helpful publications and videos, as well as an extensive collection of MS-related books from MSAA’s Lending Library, which may all be found on MSAA’s website at mymsaa.org.
-Additionally, MSAA’s Client Services Specialists are available to discuss a caller’s needs and questions personally.
+MSAA offers several helpful publications and videos, which may all be found on MSAA’s website at mymsaa.org.
+Additionally, MSAA’s Client Services Specialists are available to provide resources and support.
 To speak with a Specialist, please call (800) 532-7667, extension 154 or email MSquestions@mymsaa.org.